 - or a current (within the last 12 months) utility bill, bank statement, paycheck, government check or government document that shows your name and current address.
-If you live on-campus, you can get a print-out of your address verification (also known as Proof of Residency) by visiting a Housing Area Office or by stopping by University Housing main office.
+If you live on-campus, you can get a print-out of your address verification (also known as Proof of Residency).
+Click here for additional details of how to get your form!

 Failure to provide this information could lead to you having to show additional identification when you vote that shows your picture or your name and address.
 Make sure to provide this information on the registration form so the state can verify your identity and you don't run into issues when you cast your ballot.

-The State of Ohio does not allow online voter registration.
-HOWEVER, through a partnership with TurboVote, you can get all the materials you need online.
-Visit case.turbovote.org to fill out your information online, TurboVote will then mail you a copy of your voter registration form.
-You will be asked to fill in some additional pieces of information and mail back the signed form (postage is already paid for).
+However, through a partnership with TurboVote, you can get all the materials you need online - for any state.
+Visit case.turbovote.org to fill out your information online, TurboVote will then email or mail you a copy of your voter registration form.
+You will be asked to fill in some additional pieces of information, sign the form, and mail the completed form to the appropriate board of elections (they will provide the address).
 Through TurboVote you can also request an absentee ballot and sign up for Election Day reminder emails and/or text messages.

 Casting a Ballot

-- Military ID that shows the voter's name.
+- A Military ID that shows the voter's name.

 - A copy or original of a current utility bill (including a cell phone bill), bank statement, paycheck, government check or other government document (including those issued by a public college or university) that shows the voter's name and current address (but not a notice of an election or a voter registration notification sent by a Board of Elections).
 See the box below.

 Colleges and universities may issue students living on campus a "proof of residence form" with a current address that students can use as voter ID.
-Case Western Reserve University students living in on-campus housing can visit their Area Office (Fribley Commons or Wade Commons) or the Office of University Housing (24 Thwing Center) to request a Proof of Residence Form.
+Click here for additional details of how to get your form!